SmileiPIC/Smilei/doc/Sphinx/implementation.rst

 -----------------------------------------------------------------

-V. The :program:`Smilei` PIC loop implementation
+VI.
+The :program:`Smilei` PIC loop implementation
 ==============================================================

 The initialization and the main loop are explicitely done in the main file ``Smilei.cpp``.